You are here

 Special arrangements will be made for groups of pre-school or school age children.
 These groups may schedule to visit the farm and view the milking process.
 Tours are by prior arrangement only, and there are some restrictions.

-To schedule a tour, please call the farm contact at the number provided below.
-We request 1 week advance notice for tours.
+To schedule a tour, please fill out the form provided here.
+One week advance notice for all tours required.